autonomymobilitylab/pointcloud-pose-visualizer/README.md

 Conda also works just as well as virtualenv.

-Additional instructions in: `pviz --help`.
+Additional instructions for the CLI are found in: `pviz --help`.

 If you experience segfault errors when opening the GUI, try adding an environment variable: `export XDG_SESSION_TYPE=x11`.

+### Library usage

+Follow the `cli()` function for an example on how to use the library in your own code.

 ## Dev setup